NEUROMUSCULAR SYSTEMS TEAM

 Lara worked as a post-doctoral fellow in the lab currently works for the Neural Signal Analysis Group in the Academic Unit of Neurology in the School of Medicine at Trinity College Dublin and collaborates with Neuromuscular Systems Research Group at UCD.

 Lara’s research focuses on studying how the nervous system adapts to regulate movement in conditions where normal motor control is disrupted, such as during muscular fatigue and in pathological conditions (i.e. post-stroke, in motor neurone disease and in Parkinson’s disease).
 She uses EMG (both traditional surface EMG and high-density electrode arrays) to obtain information on changes in motor unit firing behaviour during these conditions, which provide insights into corresponding alterations in the neural inputs to the motoneuron population.

 Judith studies deep brain stimulation for Parkinson's Disease in rodents.
 Her work focuses on changes in the electrode-tissue interface of stimulation electrodes which affects efficacy and the implementation of close-loop stimulation, where the applied stimulation adapts to current symptom severity.

 Dr. AmirAli Farokhniaee

-Vitoria is currently working within the project Multi-Domain Lifestyle Targets for Improving Prognosis in Huntington’s Disease (DOMINO-HD) with focus on using accelerometry (ACC) to assess motor impairment in patients with Huntington's disease.
+Vitoria's research is part of the consortium project Multi-Domain Lifestyle Targets for Improving Prognosis in Huntington’s Disease (DOMINO-HD).
+Her focus is on recording and analysing electromyography (EMG), accelerometry (ACC) and speech to assess motor impairment in patients with Huntington's disease.